-The fleet of rail tank cars carries many shipments throughout the year.
-A shipment is defined as a carload movement which generates a waybill received from a rail customer, made by a single tank car from origin to destination.
+The fleet of rail tank cars carry many shipments throughout the year.
+A shipment is defined as a carload movement which generates a waybill received from a rail customer, made by a single tank car from an origin to a destination.
 Any single tank car may carry one or many carloads in any given year.
 The total number of shipments, along with the mix of liquids needing transport, drives the active fleet size for the year.
 Demand is based on the needs of the industries for Class 3 flammable liquid movements, primarily the crude oil and ethanol used for transportation, heating, and other essentials.
 Rail tank cars capable of carrying Class 3 flammable liquids are also capable of carrying other liquids.
-Figure 5 shows the number of shipments in each year, 2016 to 2020, by flammable liquid type.
+Figure 5 shows the number of shipments in each year, 2017 to 2021, by flammable liquid type.